buerki/SubString/README.md

 C. Compatible Systems
 ------
 SubString was tested on OS X (v.
-10.9 to 10.11), Ubuntu Linux (version Xubuntu 14.04) and on Windows 7 and 8 using [Cygwin](cygwin.com) (v.
+10.11 & 10.12), Ubuntu Linux (version Xubuntu 14.04) and on Windows 7 and 8 using [Cygwin](cygwin.com) (v.
 1.8).
 SubString should run on all platforms on which a bash shell is installed.
 For efficient processing of larger amounts of data, bash v.
 4 is necessary (although the software will automatically substitute a slower algorithm if only bash v.
 3 is available).[^2] Especially under Windows systems, there can be problems if file and/or folder names contain spaces, so it  is best to avoid locations on the system that have folder name with a space.
 [^2]: Most recent operating system versions have bash v.
 4 installed as standard, but MacOS X has bash v.
 3.2 installed as standard.
 Bash v.
 4 can be installed using [MacPorts](http://www.macports.org), [Homebrew](http://brew.sh) or similar and then the new version would either need to be put in the directory `/bin` (replacing the old version) or the first line of the `substring.sh` script would need adjusting to point to the new version of bash (if installed via MacPorts, the new line would read `#!/opt/local/bin/bash` instead of `#!/usr/bin/env bash`).